Lê Tấn Tài

-Lê Tấn Tài (born 4 January 1984) is a Vietnamese former footballer, and former captain of the Vietnam national football team, where he plays as a central midfielder.
+Lê Tấn Tài (born 4 January 1984) is a Vietnamese retired footballer, and was captain of the Vietnam national football team, where he played as a central midfielder.
 He last played for Khánh Hòa in the V.League 2.

+Tấn Tài currently holds the record for the all-time most appearance in V.League 1 history with 434 appearances.

 International career

-Tan Tai, along with other Vietnam national team members, attended Vietnam's first AFC Asian Cup in 2007 that was hosted in Vietnam, Thailand, Indonesia, and Malaysia.
+Tấn Tài, along with other Vietnam national team members, attended Vietnam's first AFC Asian Cup in 2007 that was hosted in Vietnam, Thailand, Indonesia, and Malaysia.
 In 2008, he helped Vietnam win their first ever AFF Championship trophy.

-Since Henrique Calisto comes in charge of the national team, Tai is moved to play in the more central role in the midfield.
+Since Henrique Calisto comes in charge of the national team, Tấn Tàiis moved to play in the more central role in the midfield.
 He plays as the highest midfielder in Calisto's one-striker system.

-After the 2014 AFF Championship, Tan Tai announced his retirement from international football.
+After the 2014 AFF Championship, Tấn Tài announced his retirement from international football.